 Having an understanding of where your time is going is just as essential as understanding where your money is going.
-The CLM Advisors just completed the largest industry survey was recently completed with the intention of finding out exactly how much time (and thereby money) was going into this clerical task.
+The CLM Advisors recently completed the largest survey in the industry with the intention of finding out exactly how much time (and thereby money) was going into the clerical task of record retrieval.

 That survey revealed that 70% of insurers have no idea at all of the associated costs in retrieving records to adjudicate and litigate claims.
 Beyond this, 90% of the respondents in the survey claimed that they have never actually analyzed their law firm invoices to see what they are paying to retrieve records.

 Where is Your Time Going When it Comes to Record Retrieval?